Target Buffer Strategies

 How It Works

-The buffer strategy has four basic elements:
+The target buffer strategy has four basic elements:

 • Reference asset